tri-white/LCMod-sellYourStuff/README.md

 Make items not count as scrap, so you can't get EXP from them

 Make sell percentage configurable (default: 50%)
+Add ability to change if store-bought items should be counted as scrap

 # Bugs